smcasillas1/Capstone/README.md

 ## Capstone Context

-Often times people move because of a work requirement, seeking a different level of cost of living, and/or they enjoy what a particular city or state has to offer, entertainment-wise.
-However, I know in my case I have never truly understood how safe/unsafe an area has been when deciding to move to a desired city/state.
+Often times people move because of a work requirement, hopes of a different cost of living situation, and/or they enjoy what a particular city/state entertainment scene.
+However, I know in my case I never truly understood how safe/unsafe an area has been when deciding to move to a desired city/state.

 ## Purpose